landeryt/LanderYTSMP/lib/text/packTutorial.md

-## If you're using any other launcher, follow the instruction below:
+## If you're using any other launcher, follow the instruction below, this method also works for vanilla launcher:
 [instruction](https://youtu.be/LhOFa1LspU0)